worldoptimizer/HypeHandlebars/README.md

 `1.4	Refactored Handlebars as instances and added local variables`
 `1.5	Set default selector per instance and update per selector`
 `1.6	Set default data source or route data source by function`
+`1.7	Set default rendering on scene and prepare to true and added event variables`

 Documentation
 --